sotrh/learn-wgpu/docs/intermediate/tutorial12-camera/README.md

 }
 ```

-While we're at it, let's use `dt` for the light's rotation as well.
+While we're at it, let's also use `dt` for the light's rotation.

 ```rust
 self.light_uniform.position =